eden342002/23-CC-Task1/README.md

 # 23-CC-Task1

-Task-1
+1.

-Type these command prompt in the current directory where " .tf" file is stored.
+To go inside directory where " .tf" file is stored.
  {like:-
   #cd desktop
   #cd hybrid cloud
   #cd tera
   #cd 23_task1
-)
+}
+2.
+ open that .tf file with notepad
+  #notepad task1.tf
+  (file task1.tf is also attched in the repo)
+3.
+ Run these commands to initialize plugin as well as to run code
   # terraform init
   # terraform validate
   #terraform apply -auto-approve